camberdynamics/Zoho-CRM-bulk-APIs-for-Mass-Update/README.md

 Zoho CRM's Bulk API allows us to get, process and update records in a more scalable way without burning a ton of API credits.

 ## Problem Statement
-We need to process and update tens of thousands of records in CRM.
-Using CRM's API or Deluge task works fine if you have a small dataset, but it becomes unscalable for a larger set of data (the more the records, the higher the API usage).
+We need to process and update tens/hundreds of thousands of records in CRM.
+Using CRM's API or Deluge task works fine if you have a small dataset, but quickly becomes unscalable for a larger set of data (the more the records, the higher the API usage).

 ## Solution
 [Zoho CRM Bulk API](https://www.zoho.com/crm/developer/docs/api/v3/bulk-read/overview.html) allows us to get and update a large set of data in a single API call each, up to 250,000 records per call!
 We will be using the [Bulk Read API](https://www.zoho.com/crm/developer/docs/api/v3/bulk-read/overview.html) to get the records, and then [Bulk Write API](https://www.zoho.com/crm/developer/docs/api/v3/bulk-write/overview.html) to update.